keymapperorg/KeyMapper/docs/contributing.md

 No title case unless it is the title of a webpage, section heading.
 No title case in the string resources in the source code at all.

-Here are words and phrases that can be spelt or capitalised in multiple ways.
+Here are words and phrases that have been spelt inconsistently by the developer and everyone should follow these guidelines.

 | Terminology           | Correct 😍                                                    | Incorrect 👿                        |
 | --------------- | ------------------------------------------------------------ | ---------------------------------- |